 Although OPC and carbamates are structurally distinct, they have similar clinical manifestations and generally the same management.
 Although most patients with OPC and carbamate poisoning have a good prognosis, severe poisoning is potentially lethal.
 Early diagnosis and initiation of treatment are important.
-The ED physician has access to a number of therapeutic options that can decrease morbidity and mortality.
+The ED physician has access to a number of therapeutic options that can decrease morbidity and mortality (see Treatment and Medication).

 OPCs and carbamates bind to an active site of acetylcholinesterase (AChE) and inhibit the functionality of this enzyme by means of steric inhibition.
 The main purpose of AChE is to hydrolyze acetylcholine (ACh) to choline and acetic acid.
 Therefore, the inhibition of AChE causes an excess of ACh in synapses and neuromuscular junctions, resulting in muscarinic and nicotinic symptoms and signs.

 Excess ACh in the synapse can lead to 3 sets of symptoms and signs.

 First, accumulation of ACh at postganglionic muscarinic synapses leads to parasympathetic activity of smooth muscle in the lungs, GI tract, heart, eyes, bladder, and secretory glands and increased activity in postganglionic sympathetic receptors for sweat glands.
 This results in the symptoms and signs that can be remembered with the mnemonic SLUDGE/BBB (see Presentation/Physical Examination).

 Second, excessive ACh at nicotinic motor end plates causes persistent depolarization of skeletal muscle (analogous to that of succinylcholine), resulting in fasciculations, progressive weakness, and hypotonicity.
 Third, as OPs cross the blood-brain barrier, they may cause seizures, respiratory depression, and CNS depression for reasons not completely understood.